joshua-scott/petra-blog/content/blog/2019-06-26-ekapeli-autism-research-data-collectiong-preparation-decisions-and-struggles.md

 ---
-title: >-
-  Ekapeli & Autism research data collection preparation - decisions and struggles
+title: Ekapeli & Autism research preparation - the decisions and struggles
 date: 2019-06-26T08:54:24.698Z
 description: Summary of the preparation for the data collection part of my master's thesis
 ---